code-dot-org/code-dot-org/.github/pull_request_template.md

 # Reviewer Checklist:

-- [ ] Tests are passing and seem appropriate
+- [ ] Tests provide adequate coverage
 - [ ] Code is well-commented
 - [ ] New features are translatable or updates will not break translations
 - [ ] Relevant documentation has been added or updated